 Once the premise/allegory is set, the rest of the movie is a tiresome rehash of lasers going “pishew pishew,” warships “roaring” through the vacuum of space, explosions onboard starships with electrical sparks flying out of equipment to signify damage, camera tilts to signify being hit with lasers that go “pishew,” bad guys talking when they should be shooting, and the Enterprise-E battling the Son’a ship in a nebula cloud that ignorantly resembles a water-vapor cloud in Earth’s sky, only redder.
 I can’t even begin to explain how Trekkies have not the faintest clue why there is No Science in STAR TREK…

 Even in the future, and even on a spaceship where living space is at a premium, Picard finds air ducts large enough for a man to crawl through.

 Funniest moment in the film must surely go to F. Murray Abraham, who, as he is being vaporized, gives a scream that is half-rooster, half-dolphin.

 Picard gets the girl – but must leave her when the mission is completed.
 But it’s not as tragic as he makes it sound.
 In a universe where warp speed exists, there is no need for goodbyes.
 If people are only a few seconds away from each other via warp drive or teleportation, there is no such thing as tyranny of distance or time.
 Picard can come back and see her any time he damn well pleases.
 He’s only making that excuse about “leaving” because he wants to hit it and quit it.
+(Hmm, he’s more like Shatner than we thought!)
 We boyz, Picard.
 We got your back.

 When is he going to admit he only started insurrection to insert his surrection.